 Mathematical Foundation

 The mathematical foundation of graphing y = 6 lies in the principles of coordinate geometry and linear equations.
 The equation specifies a set of points in the Cartesian plane that satisfy the condition that their y-coordinate is always 6.
-This set of points forms a straight line because the relationship between x and y is linear (in this case, with a constant y-value).
+Consider this: this set of points forms a straight line because the relationship between x and y is linear (in this case, with a constant y-value).
 The line extends infinitely because there are no restrictions on the values x can take.

 Trends and Latest Developments